open-sdg/open-sdg/docs/glossary.md

 ## Headline

-And indicator's "headline" is the data series that contains no disaggregations.
+An indicator's "headline" is the data series that contains no disaggregations.
 It is the data series that is typically displayed first, upon viewing the indicator's page.

 ## Pull Request